craic/pi_power/README.md

 A momentary pushbutton switch is used to power up the Pi from a cold start and to trigger an orderly shutdown of the system.
 This machinery is taken from the [LiPoPi](https://github.com/NeonHorizon/lipopi) project from Daniel Bull, which I contributed to.
-Please check out that site for information on how that all works.
+Please check out that site for information on how that all works - but here is the short version.

+To power up from a cold start using the push button:

+* The push button pulls the PowerBoost Enable pin high
+* The PowerBoost delivers power to the Pi which starts to boot
+* GPIO14 on the Pi goes high without any software being run
+* GPIO14 keeps the PowerBoost Enable pin high when the push button is released

+To shutdown safely using the push button:

+* The pi_power.py script monitors GPIO26
+* Pressing the push button sends this pin high and the script triggers a safe shutdown
+* Shutdown means that GPIO14 is no longer high and so the PowerBoost stops sending power to the Pi
+* The diodes isolate the power up and power down functions
+* The two diodes in series serve to drop the battery voltage to a safe level for the Pi GPIO pin

 Note that it leaves out the low battery component of that project as we can monitor that as part of the battery voltage in the next section.

+Important Note - RasPi 3 treats GPIO14 differently - see the circuit below for the necessary change

-Pre-RasPi 3 cicruit
+Pre-RasPi 3 circuit

 ![Power On / Power Off - schematic](/images/pi_power_schematic_1.png)